-With the goal of reducing the amount of time to review simple accessory buildings, the following schedule is followed:
+With the goal of reducing the amount of time to review simple accessory buildings, the following schedule is proposed:

-- Applicant submits completed application and required supporting documents two weeks prior to the next PC meeting.
-Applicants must provide a contact number for members to contact with questions. - The PC administrator reviews submitted materials and distributes them to members. - Applicant stakes footprint of building on the property. - The week prior to the meeting, the PC chair completes a site inspection.
-Other members of the PC and TB may also inspect. - Neighbors are notified when a land use matter (accessory building, concept plan, certified survey map, lot, rezoning or CUP) will be taken up by the PC.
+- Applicant submits the completed application and required supporting documents two weeks prior to the next Plan Commission meeting.
+Applicants must provide a contact number for members to contact with questions. - The PC Clerk reviews submitted materials and distributes them to the PC members. - Applicant stakes the footprint of the accessory building on the property.

-The PC may act on or table the agenda item if additional information is found to be needed.
+- The week prior to the meeting, the Plan Commission Chair complete a site inspection.
+Other members of the PC and TB may also inspect. - Neighbors are notified when a land use matter (accessory building, concept plan, certified survey map, lot, rezoning or conditional use permit) will be taken up by the PC. - The PC may act on or table the agenda item if additional information is found to be needed.
 Upon action by the PC, the application is moved to the next TB meeting.